Clicky

 What exactly is Relevant Life Insurance?

-Relevant Life Insurance ultimately does exactly what standard life insurance does, paying out a lump sum to your chosen beneficiaries if you were to die.
+Relevant Life Insurance ultimately does exactly what standard life insurance does, paying out a lump sum to your chosen beneficiaries if you die while the policy is in force.

 The biggest difference between the two is that Relevant Life Insurance, unlike standard life insurance, is tax efficient and can be paid through your limited company, saving you money.